Sittwe: Names

 The name Sittwe (စစ်တွေမြို့) is derived from the Burmese pronunciation of Arakanese စစ်တွေ, meaning "the place where the war meets".
 When the Burmese king Bodawpaya invaded the Mrauk U Kingdom in 1784, the Rakhine defenders encountered the Burmese force at the mouth of Kaladan river.
 In the ensuing battle, which was waged on both land and water, the Mrauk U forces were defeated.
 The place where the battle occurred came to be called Saittwe by the Rakhine and then as Sittwe by the Burmese.
 The name was initially anglicized as Tset-twe and Site-tway.

+According to local traditions, the city's name originated from "Sit-tai" referring to a place where Arakan royal naval forces would temporarily rest and camp.
+Over time, the name gradually evolved into "Sittwe".

 The colonial name Akyab (အာကျပ်) derived from the town's hill Akyatkundaw or A-khyat-dau-kun (ကုန်း), named for one of its four stupas whose own name Ankyeit, Akyattaw, Akyatdaw or Ahkyaib-daw ("Royal Rear-Jaw Pagoda") referenced its supposed possession of a Buddhist relic, a rear section of Siddhartha Gautama's jawbone.